SehajDxstiny/personal-website/src/pages/posts/meaning-of-life.md

 6. Create massive value for civilization, and make sure to capture some of it.
 That is done by solving problems, at scale.
 Technology + capital = progress.

 7. Curiosity as a philosophy is good.
 "What you read is who you are”.
 Read a lot.
-If you dont read anything, youre probably no one.
+If you dont read anything, you're probably no one.
 Read science fiction, it expands one's imaginative capabilities.

 8. We want to be applied scientists.
 We want to be able to try to solve the hardest technical problems of our time.
 We want to build the best hardware products, and the best factories on the planet.